sorryb/Northwind/NorthwindWeb/Readme.txt

 	Reports configuration
 		ReportServer: the link to your report server
 		ReportServerDirectory: the folder in which your reports are stored on your report server
-		userId: the report server requires a username and a password to display it's reports
-		password: ...the password
-		If it doesn't work and you don't remember setting up a username and a password try the ones you use to log in to windows.

 	Key pageSize represents the number of items in the paging list returned by the ToPagedList function